 Four legs good, two legs bad.
 George Orwell

 Living among the redwoods in a forest with evergreens and other woody plants as we do, is a wonderful respite for humans.
-This open space is ideal for our four legged friends as well, they could stretch their legs.
-They could run and explore in an environment their ancestors once knew.
+This open space is ideal for our four legged friends as well, they could stretch their legs, run with a freedom and explore in an environment their ancestors once knew.
 I was thinking of domesticated dogs, not wild hogs.

 I would never waste your time nor pages in my book for showing off something just for my own gratification.
 Everyone’s pets are the most beautiful, amazing, and so forth, I realize.
 But ours are the most beautiful, amazing, and loving creatures that I never had — until now.

 Because of my years in the U. S. Army and USAF, (and single), there was never time for pets.
 More than once, when a meeting was running late, someone would excuse themselves because their “dog couldn’t hold it any longer.”
 I never found myself in that situation, I was completely dedicated to my job and would never have a reason (except for the twins) to leave an important meeting or event.